Souptik-Mu/ExpressionTree/README.md

 # ExpressionTree
-A multi-digit expression solver using c++ and binary tree.
+A multi-digit expression solver using c++ and binary tree(Supports brackets).

 This uses a simple binary tree to store the expression.<br>
 <p> A expression String can be passed in <code>Tree::LoadExpression()</code> that will parse the string into a list of tokens.
 This list of tokens are further used to build the expression tree by locating operator tokens and by checking their precedence.</p>